Facing the Music: The Uncertain Future of the Orange County School of the Arts

 "I wanted to serve a kid like me," Opacic, who is now the president and executive director, told me.
 "That ate, drank, breathed, slept the arts.
 And that was so driven and so passionate that he would move from Virginia and come cross country to chase and pursue his dream."

-By 1998, the program had grown so much — to 450 students — that it needed a new home.
-The way Opacic tells the story, Santa Ana Mayor Miguel Pulido called him and said “we want you in downtown Santa Ana.”
+By the late 1990s, the program had grown so much — to more than 400 students — that it needed a new home.
+The way Opacic tells the story, Santa Ana Mayor Miguel Pulido called him and said "we want you in downtown Santa Ana."

 "Accepting that invitation was the best thing we ever did," Opacic recalled.